 Target groups

 Vocational training for employment is aimed at employed and unemployed workers.
-Priority is given to people having greater difficulties for inclusion and remaining in the labour market, such as the long-term unemployed, women, people over 45, low-skilled workers, migrants and people with disabilities, among others.
+Priority is also given to people having greater difficulties for inclusion and remaining in the labour market, such as the long-term unemployed, low-skilled women or those who are victims of gender-based violence, people over 45, low-skilled workers, migrants and people with disabilities, among others.

 Organisation